MariaDB starting with 10.1.3

 To ensure that no one can access data stored in temporary tables created as part of query execution, you can encrypt the temporary data by specifying in your my.cnf/my.ini file:

 This works by creating and using a random encryption key for every new temporary table.

 MariaDB might create temporary files on disk.
 For example, temporary files are created for binary log transactional caches and for filesort.

-Since 10.1.5, these temporary files can also be encrypted if --encrypt-tmp-files is specified on the command line or in the
+Since MariaDB 10.1.5, these temporary files can also be encrypted if encrypt_tmp_files is set.

 Encryption of binary logs

 Encryption and compression

 Encryption and compression (a feature usable with FusionIO) can be used together.
 This works by first compressing the data and then encrypting it.
 In this case you save space and still have your data protected.